NixOS/nix-constitutional-assembly/constitution.md

 #### Vote eligibility

-Before the election process is initiated, the EC selects a cutoff date.
+Before the election (or poll) process is initiated, the EC selects a cutoff date.
 Only contributions to official projects in the four years preceding the cutoff date are considered.

 There are two automatic ways to become eligible for voting, either: